 By and large, there are four.
 If you finally decide that you can’t live like this anymore, and it’s time to see better, then you need to:

-- Determine what your goal is by choosing the procedure and artificial lenses, with the help of the BEI team.
+- Determine what your goal is by choosing the procedure and artificial lenses, with the help of the Benjamin Eye Institute team.

 - Take a short trip to the surgical center and have your operation.